syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Positioning the axis elements while crossing

-[`RenderNextToCrossingValue`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~RenderNextToCrossingValue.html) property is used to determine whether the crossing axis should be placed at crossing position or not.
-The default value of [`RenderNextToCrossingValue`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~RenderNextToCrossingValue.html) property is true.
+The [`RenderNextToCrossingValue`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~RenderNextToCrossingValue.html) property is used to determine whether the crossing axis should be placed at crossing position or not.
+The default value of the [`RenderNextToCrossingValue`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~RenderNextToCrossingValue.html) property is true.

 {% tabs %}